-24 5 2 1 22 2 100 3A.5.3 Is relevant research carried out by other organizations (e.g. Universities) and is this taken into consideration?
-33.3 100 3A.5.3 60 The management system is aware of research carried out by other organisations and elements of this are taken into consideration.
-R2, R26 33.3 100 research carried out by other organisations and elements of this consideration?
+3A.5.3 Is relevant research carried out by other organizations (e.g. Universities) and is this taken into consideration?
+33.3 100 60 The management system is aware of research carried out by other organisations and elements of this are taken into consideration.
 Relevant research carried out by the American Fishermen's Research Foundation, as well as academic institutions, is taken into account for management considerations.
 AFRF invite scientific participation in relevant meetings.
-This research is closely co-ordinated with NMFS existing research plans of the R2, R26 33.3 100
+This research is closely co-ordinated with NMFS existing research plans of the management system.
+R2, R26 80 Appropriate research carried out by other organisations is taken into consideration, although there is not necessarily any proactive co- ordination between organisations.
+There are also long-standing fora for integration and coordination of research outputs, such as NPAWG, ISC, SCTB etc. 100 Relevant research carried out by other organisations is taken into account for management considerations.
+This research is often co-ordinated with existing research plans of the management system.